gopyyn/Salad/README.md

 Background:
   # this section is optional !
   # steps here are executed before each Scenario in this file
-  # variables defined here will be 'global' to all scenarios
+  # variables defined here will be 'global' to all scenarios in this file
   # and will be re-initialized before every scenario

 Scenario: brief description of this scenario